-If the narrowing is severe, symptoms will usually become obvious within the first few weeks of life (as the ductus arteriosus closes).
-The baby may not be feeding well, may not be putting on weight and may become tired easily.
-They can become very unwell and can develop heart failure because their heart is not able to push blood through the narrowed part of the aorta.
+Symptoms result from heart failure because the heart is not able to push blood through the narrowed part of the aorta.
 This causes a back-pressure of blood and congestion of the lungs, leading to symptoms including shortness of breath.

 - Chest X-ray - this may show that the heart is enlarged.
 It may show fluid on the lungs if there is heart failure.
 It may also show some 'notching' (or grooves) on the ribs if collateral blood vessels have developed.

 - Electrocardiogram (ECG) - this is a test that records the electrical activity of the heart.
 It can be abnormal in some people with coarctation of the aorta.

 - Magnetic resonance imaging (MRI) - scanning of the blood vessel, using magnetic rays.
 This provides good details of the structure of the heart and the large blood vessels around it.